corshatech/cast/README.md

-      --kube-config string    Path to kube config file. (default "$HOME/.kube/config") --kube-context string   Kube context to deploy CAST into. (default "current-context") -n, --namespace string      The namespace to analyze. (default "all") -p, --port string           The port the CAST UI will be available on. (default "3000")
+      --kube-config string    Path to kube config file. (default "$HOME/.kube/config") --kube-context string   Kube context to deploy CAST into. (default "current-context") -n, --namespace string      The namespace to analyze. (default "all") -p, --port string           The local port the CAST UI will be available on. (default "3000")
 ```

 ### Kubeshark